sam-shridhar1950f/arch-ts/README.md

 # arch-ts

-A simple chrome extension that autonomously detects 404s/Not Founds and redirects to that page on the Internet Archive.
+A simple chrome extension that autonomously detects "404" or "Not Found" and redirects to that page on the Internet Archive.